TheBilalJaved/screen_capture/README.md

 ## Notes

-- This plugin is currently macOS only.
+- This plugin is currently macOS and IOS only.
 - The plugin captures system audio only, not microphone input.
 - Audio is captured through an `AVAudioEngine`, which can be customized further if needed.